othercriteria/vibectl/examples/k8s-sandbox/ctf/STRUCTURE.md

 1. User provides API key via environment variable or interactive prompt in `run.sh`
 2. Key is passed to containers through Docker Compose environment variables
-3. `sandbox-entrypoint.sh` validates key presence and configures vibectl with:
-   - Direct environment variable export (VIBECTL_ANTHROPIC_API_KEY and ANTHROPIC_API_KEY)
-   - Configuration via `vibectl config set model_keys.anthropic`
+3. `sandbox-entrypoint.sh` uses the key via the `llm` library's credential handling (writing to a keys file in the `llm-keys-volume`).
-4. No API keys are stored in container images or filesystem
+4. No API keys are stored in container images.